 Who is a Survivor?

 Regardless of your personal definition of a cancer survivor, survivorship is recognized nationally as the span of time between an individual’s cancer diagnosis and the end of his or her life.
 Survivorship care has become increasingly important as the number of cancer survivors continues to grow in the US.
-Research and recommendations by nationally-recognized organizations such as the National Comprehensive Cancer Network, the American Society of Clinical Oncology, and the LIVESTRONG Foundation have blossomed over the last several years.
-The long-term and late effects of cancer and its treatment has emphasized the need for survivorship programs that address the myriad of physical, emotional, psychosocial, spiritual, and economic concerns experienced by this growing population.
+Implications of survivorship can include the long-term and late effects of cancer and the impact of its treatment.
+The post-treatment experience in survivorship should address the myriad of physical, emotional, psychosocial, spiritual, and economic concerns experienced by this growing population.